 In reality, opposites don’t attract.
 We’re far more likely to be attracted to people who are similar to us.

-But, as an audience, we’ve been conditioned by countless movies and TV shows to believe that Tom and Summer will overcome their differences.
+But, as an audience, we’re conditioned by countless movies and TV shows to believe that Tom and Summer will overcome their differences.
 We think that Tom will somehow convince Summer that true love does exist.
 That the girl who thought she wanted to be independent would change her mind once the right guy came along.

 So, even though Summer continuously tells Tom throughout the film that she’s not looking for a relationship, we (like Tom) don’t believe her.